hardiksingh5864/LLMBOT/README.md

-LlamaIndex Chatbot for Topic-Specific and Mathematical Queries Overview
+# LlamaIndex Chatbot for Topic-Specific and Mathematical Queries

+## Overview
-This project involves the development of an intelligent chatbot using LlamaIndex, designed to assist users by answering queries related to specific topics provided through documents.
-Additionally, the chatbot is capable of solving mathematical questions pertinent to these topics.
+This project involves the development of an intelligent chatbot using **LlamaIndex**, designed to assist users by answering queries related to specific topics provided through documents.
+Additionally, the chatbot can solve mathematical questions pertinent to these topics.
 This solution is ideal for companies looking to provide a responsive and informative digital assistant on their website.

-Key Features
+## Key Features
-Topic-Specific Query Handling: The chatbot is trained on specific documents provided by the company, enabling it to answer questions accurately and contextually based on the content of these documents.
+- **Topic-Specific Query Handling:** The chatbot is trained on specific documents provided by the company, enabling it to answer questions accurately and contextually based on the content of these documents.
-Mathematical Query Resolution: Beyond textual information, the chatbot can handle and solve mathematical problems related to the topics it covers, offering a well-rounded user experience.
+- **Mathematical Query Resolution:** Beyond textual information, the chatbot can handle and solve mathematical problems related to the topics it covers, offering a well-rounded user experience.
-Seamless Integration with Websites: The chatbot can be easily embedded into your company's website, providing real-time assistance to visitors.
+- **Seamless Integration with Websites:** The chatbot can be easily embedded into your company's website, providing real-time assistance to visitors.
-Powered by LlamaIndex: Utilizing LlamaIndex allows the chatbot to efficiently index and query large volumes of data, ensuring quick and relevant responses.
+- **Powered by LlamaIndex:** Utilizing LlamaIndex allows the chatbot to efficiently index and query large volumes of data, ensuring quick and relevant responses.

-Installation
+## Installation

-Clone the Repository
+### Clone the Repository

 git clone https://github.com/your-repo/llamaindex-chatbot.git
 cd llamaindex-chatbot

+Install Dependencies
-Install Dependencies Ensure you have Python installed (preferably version 3.8 or higher).
+Ensure you have Python installed (preferably version 3.8 or higher).
 Then, install the required packages:

+bash
+Copy code
 pip install -r requirements.txt
-Set Up Environment Variables Create a .env file in the root directory and add your API keys:
+Set Up Environment Variables
+Create a .env file in the root directory and add your API keys:

+makefile
+Copy code
 OPENAI_API_KEY=your_openai_api_key
-Load the Documents Place the documents containing the topics the chatbot will cover into the data/documents/ directory.
+Load the Documents
+Place the documents containing the topics the chatbot will cover into the data/documents/ directory.
 The chatbot will use these documents to build its knowledge base.

-Run the Application Start the chatbot server by running:
+Run the Application
+Start the chatbot server by running:

+bash
+Copy code
 python main.py
-Integration with FastAPI (Optional) If you wish to deploy the chatbot as part of a FastAPI application, follow these additional steps:
+Integration with FastAPI (Optional)
+If you wish to deploy the chatbot as part of a FastAPI application, follow these additional steps:

 Install FastAPI:

+bash
+Copy code
 pip install fastapi
 Modify the main.py file to include FastAPI routes for the chatbot.

 Usage
 Once the chatbot is running, visitors to your website can interact with it by asking questions related to the topics you've provided.
 The chatbot will retrieve information from the indexed documents and provide accurate responses.
 It will also handle mathematical queries efficiently, leveraging LlamaIndex's capabilities.